jaseflow/events-list/README.md

 ### Complete the React functionality
 I ran out of time figuring out how to use the new React router + hooks to watch for the route change and update the state to use the selected event details.

+I hope that my approach to using the design tokens showcases the value I can add toe the Design System role rather than me being a little rusty on the latest React techniques.

+Thanks for the opportunity!
+Jason